joeycastillo/sensorwatch.net/content/en/docs/watchfaces/complication.md

 TOTP Generator
 --------------

-This watchface generates time based one time passwords (two factor auth codes) allowing you to sign in securely to many popular websites (e.g. Google, Github).
+This watchface generates time based one time passwords (two factor auth codes) allowing you to sign in securely to many popular websites (e.g. Google, GitHub).
 Time-based one-time password (TOTP) is a computer algorithm that generates a one-time password (OTP) that uses the current time as a source of uniqueness.

 Press the Alarm button to cycle between your configured websites / TOTP secrets.